JeremyParish69/analytics-registry/README.md

 # Cosmos Analytics Registry

-The Cosmos Analytics Registry is home the Analytics interfaces supporting the Cosmos Ecosystem.
-It can be used for things like price aggregator api providers, like CoinGecko; for block explorers, like Mintscan, or many other analytics or data interface.
+The Cosmos Analytics Registry is the registry for data and analytics interfaces supporting any of the Cosmos Ecosystem.
+It can be used for many data providers, such as price aggregator api providers (e.g., CoinGecko), block explorers (e.g., Mintscan), or many other analytics or data interfaces.

 E.g., CoinGecko
 ```